 Do you have a personal brand?
 When your name is brought up in personal or professional circles, what are folks saying about you?
 How does your manager think about you?
 How are you perceived by your peers?
 Whether we want to admit it or not, we all have a personal brand and if we want to further our careers, we should develop and strengthen that brand for the better.
 There is no better time than the beginning of the New Year to think about your personal brand.
-One way to strengthen your professional game is to have a set of values that directs us individually.
+One way to strengthen your professional game is to have a set of values that direct us individually.
 This set of “values” can help us ground our professional decision-making process in times of stress when decisions are the most important.

 Below is the list of reminders I pull out when going through hard times.
 Some of the bullets have changed over the years, but a number of them have remained unchanged.
 They are a reminder for myself and I share these as an example to everyone in hopes we all think about what we want to be known for in our particular disciplines.
 A few of my colleagues outside of HR have similar lists and I have learned a lot when these lists were shared.
 I would appreciate you, the reader sharing your favorites in the comments below so we can all be exposed to new ideas.
 The following is a list of philosophies I try to keep in mind when making hard decisions.
 I encourage everyone to conceptualize your personal brand for the new year.

-- My primary job one, P0 (P Zero), oath to the CEO and board is to protect the company and make a return on investment for our investors.
+- My primary job one, P0 (P Zero), an oath to the CEO and board is to protect the company and make a return on investment for our investors.
 As the HR guy, I am not here to look out for individual employees.
 By protecting the company first, I am looking out for the individual employees.
 You can protect the company and have a great place to work.

 - Successful HR practitioners understand that they are not going to be able to please all employees all the time.
 Successful HR practitioners understand that there will always be someone who doesn’t agree with a business decision and solid business decisions will not be made if we worry about individual reactions.
 With 100 employees in a company, I am not going to make decisions based on the 1 or 2 negative Nellies that speak out the loudest.
 I need to coach them to productive feedback or help them find a better fitting corporate culture.
 Decisions need to be made for the long-term good of the company goals and not the 2 squeaky wheels.
 In the immortal words of Spock: “The needs of the many outweigh the needs of the few or the one”.